bottlesdevs/documentation/bottles/app-preferences.md

 ---
-description: Bottles allows you to change some settings to suit your needs.
+description: Bottles allow you to change some settings to suit your needs.
 ---

 # App preferences